sushilk123/CS5934_VTMarketPlace/vtmarketplace/README.md

 Create a new virtualenv for your own e-commerce project

 ```
-$ virtualenv doorstep_env && source doorstep_env/bin/activate
+$ virtualenv vtmarketplace_env && source vtmarketplace_env/bin/activate
 ```

 Install the latest development version from this git repository.

 ```
-$ pip install --upgrade git+https://github.com/mysteryjeans/doorstep.git#egg=Doorstep
+$ pip install --upgrade git+https://github.com/mysteryjeans/vtmarketplace.git#egg=vtmarketplace
 ```

 Alternatively you can clone repository and export root directory path to python virtualenv site-packages

 ```
-$ git clone https://github.com/mysteryjeans/doorstep.git && cd doorstep
+$ git clone https://github.com/mysteryjeans/vtmarketplace.git && cd vtmarketplace
-$ echo $(pwd) > ../doorstep_env/lib/python2.7/site-packages/doorstep.pth
+$ echo $(pwd) > ../vtmarketplace_env/lib/python2.7/site-packages/vtmarketplace.pth
 ```

-Create a e-commerce project using doorstep-admin.py instead of using django-admin.py if you have install it using pip.
+Create a e-commerce project using vtmarketplace-admin.py instead of using django-admin.py if you have install it using pip.

 ```
-$ doorstep-admin.py startproject doorstep_site
+$ vtmarketplace-admin.py startproject vtmarketplace_site
 ```

-If you have exported repository clone path then install Django & other packages dependencies using requirements.txt in your virtualenv first and then create new project site.
-Doorstep also requires Node.js packages, see details below.
+If you have exported repository clone path then install Django & other packages dependencies using requirements.txt in your virtualenv first and then create new project site. vtmarketplace also requires Node.js packages, see details below.

 ```
 $ pip install -r requirements.txt && cd ../